 G. Wright Doyle is the director of China Institute and Global China Center, the editor of Biographical Dictionary of Chinese Christianity, and co-editor of Studies in Chinese Christianity, published by Wipf and Stock.
 For more on effective ministry among Chinese, see Reaching Chinese Worldwide, by G. Wright Doyle.

 Andrew T. Kaiser, author of Voices from the Past: Historical Reflections on Christian Missions in China and The Rushing on of the Purposes of God: Christian Missions in Shanxi since 1876, has been living and working in Shanxi with his family since 1997.

 Barbara Kindschi has been privileged and challenged to teach English in China, Myanmar, Laos, and beginning this year, Mongolia.
-Her classes have been filled with undergrads, professors, accountants, hotel employees, monks, government workers and beauty pageant contestants.
+Her classes have been filled with undergrads, professors, accountants, hotel employees, monks, government workers, and beauty pageant contestants.
 They continue to be both her students and teachers as she now tutors online.